woocommerce/woocommerce/readme.txt

 = GET INVOLVED =

-Developers can checkout and contribute to the source code on the [WooCommerce GitHub Repository](http://github.com/woothemes/woocommerce/) or submit extensions to be listed on the WooThemes site [here](http://www.woothemes.com/become-a-woocommerce-developer/).
+Developers can checkout and contribute to the source code on the [WooCommerce GitHub Repository](http://github.com/woothemes/woocommerce/).

 == Installation ==